xieyying/phyloBGC/README.md

 # phyloBGC

-phyloBGC is a tool to generate Biosynthetic Gene Cluster (BGC) networking based on phylogenesis.
+phyloBGC is a tool to generate Biosynthetic Gene Cluster (BGC) networking based on bacterial phylogenesis.
 It includes four main steps:

 1. Download specific genus genomes from NCBI
 2. Evaluate the contamination by checkM